Leonardo404-code/back-end-challenge/README.md

 go run cmd/server/main.go
 ```

-- That's it, the application will be running locally on the port you configured! 🚀
+- Application will be running locally on the port you configured! 🚀

-## Running with docker
+## Using Docker

 - Install docker